 The Bottom Line

-Judging by its ingredients alone, Evanger’s Dry Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Evanger’s Dog Food looks like as above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.